 VDOE Tax Credits

 Similar to the Neighborhood Assistance Program, Virginia Department of Education’s Tax Credit program provides a 65% state tax credit on top of the normal federal charitable deduction.
 Unlike the NAP credits, the amount of credits available in a given year has never been exhausted.
 TCFHR is an approved Virginia scholarship foundation, which means we can accept donations for the state’s Education Improvement Scholarships Tax Credit Program.
 The scholarship funds provide tuition assistance for qualified, low-income new students at non-public K-12 schools.
 Donors can give cash or appreciated securities but the donation must be pre-approved by the State before the donation is made.
 We can help with the approval process.
-The minimum donation is $500 and the maximum donation is $125,000.
-Contact Ann (firstname.lastname@example.org) in our office with questions or for more information.
+For individuals, the minimum donation is $500 and the maximum donation is $125,000.
+However, for businesses, there is not a maximum donation amount.
+Contact Ann ([email protected]) in our office with questions or for more information.

 Gleckman, Howard.
 21 Million Taxpayers will stop taking the Charitable Deduction Under the TCJA.
 January 8, 2018. http://www.taxpolicycenter.org/taxvox/21-million-taxpayers-will-stop-taking-charitable-deduction-under-tcja